YuriCordeiro/RestApplication-ws/README.md

                            "province": "SP"
                        }
                     ]

-    *should return a list with all cities registerd*

-`Find cities by city's name`
+`If you want to find cities by city's name:`

     URL: `http://localhost:8080/api/costumer/findByName/{cityName}`
     METHOD: GET